Tunnelsats/tunnelsats/FAQ.md

 ### How can I extend my subscription?
 Renewal of existing subscriptions has been reworked.
 Now it is possible to prolong your subscription by extending the current fixed term.
 Here is how it works:
 - go to [tunnelsats.com](https://tunnelsats.com) and select "Renew Subscription" on the navigation bar
-- enter the WireGuard public key (you can find it in your `tunnelsatsv2.conf` in section "peer")
+- enter the WireGuard public key (you can find it in the wireguard connection details `peer`, displayed with `sudo wg show`)
 - select the continent you are currently subscribed to
 - click "Query Key Info" to fetch your current valid date
 - select the desired term extension of your choice (it is appended to the current expiry)